durkie/durkie.github.io/_posts/2017-12-12-a-single-route-for-every-atlanta-road.md

 The concept of the matching can be used to think of all possible ways that we can create our phantom streets.
 The image has 1-4, 2-3, 0-5 highlighted as one matching (and clearly the optimal matching), but 1-0, 4-5, and 2-3 would also be a matching, as would 1-3, 4-5, and 0-2.
 All would be acceptable for solving our Chinese Postman problem: duplicate the edges highlighted in the matching and we would have a Eulerian network.
 But only the first one would be optimal and minimize the number of sad kids on Christmas morning.

-We simply need to calculate all possible matchings, count the distance covered in each and choose the shortest one.

 #### The shortcut

 ![Shortcut](/images/shortcut.png)

-Normally, calculating all possible matchings is not a problem for smaller routes.
+Normally, calculating an optimal matching is not a problem for smaller routes.
 But for a route spanning the entirety of roads inside Atlanta's perimeter we have to take a shortcut.

 That shortcut is based on the observation that an odd node is only going to have strong preferences to pair with nearby odd nodes.
 Sorry hopeless romantics: there's no chance of an odd node in Northwest Atlanta preferentially pairing with one in Southeast Atlanta.
 The commute is just too long.

 So unlike our network above, where each node has a preference about every other node, we limit our nodes to having preferences about their nearest 10 odd neighbors.
 This is **much** more manageable than trying to form a complete graph of all odd nodes.
-Most general-purpose matching algorithms run in O(n^3) time as well, meaning matching computation time scales with the cube of number of nodes we're trying to match, so it's very much in our interest to make our graph as small as possible.
+Most general-purpose matching algorithms run in O(n^3) time as well, meaning computation time scales with the cube of number of nodes we're trying to match, so it's very much in our interest to make our graph as small as possible.

 To give you an idea, trying to form a complete graph of all odd nodes ate as much RAM as I would throw at it, topping out at over 10 gigabytes before I stopped.
 If I then limited preferences to the nearest 200 neighbors, it only used 3 gigabytes of ram but the algorithm ran for 8 days before I gave up on it.
 If I limited preferences to the nearest 10 neighbors, the algorithm used 135 megabytes of RAM and the entire route was calculated in under 3 hours on the second-cheapest DigitalOcean server.

-The nice thing about limiting our search to 10 nearest neighbors is that it will fail rather than give you a sub-optimal route.
-Since our matching is within a graph of all odd nodes, if it turned out that 10 neighbors was too few then the matching would be incomplete and we wouldn't be able to complete our Eulerian circuit (this happened when I limited the search to 5 nearest neighbors).
+One nice thing about limiting our search to 10 nearest neighbors is that it will fail rather than give you a sub-optimal route.
+If it turned out that 10 neighbors was too few then the matching would be incomplete and we wouldn't be able to complete our Eulerian circuit (this happened when I limited the search to 5 nearest neighbors).

 ## The route: ITPOCOLYPSE